-If your vehicle has an air intake lever (base model), move the lever to choose the recirculation mode.
+If your vehicle has a lever (base model), move the lever to choose the recirculation mode.

 Using the recirculation mode for extended periods may cause your windows to fog.
 If this happens, select the defrost mode.

 (Outside Air): This mode brings outside air into the vehicle.